jongwooksi/jongwooksi/README.md

 </br>

 :book: Publication
+- **J. Si** and S. Kim, "Quality Analysis of the Conversion According to the Compression Rate from the PNG Image to the JPEG Image", Proc.
+Of the 2021 KIIT Fall Conference, 16(2), 2021.11 (3 pages)

+- **J. Si**, S. Lee and S. Kim, "Volume Calculation of Mold by Analyzing STP Files: Preliminary Study", Proc.
+Of the 2021 KIIT Fall Conference, 16(2), 2021.11 (2 pages)

+- J. Jeong, G. Kim, S. Lee, M. Jeong, **J. Si** and S. Kim, "Design of Virtual Electronic Circuit Simulator in Metaverse Environment", Proc.
+Of the 2021 KIIT Fall Conference, 16(2), 2021.11 (3 pages)

 - **J. Si**, M. Kim and S. Kim, "Converting Close-Looped Electronic Circuit Image with Single IO Symbol into Netlist", Journal of Korean Institute of Information Technology(JKIIT), 19(8), 2021.8, 1-10 (10 pages)

-- **J. Si**, S. Kim, "Golf Swing Trajectories Comparison Based on Principal Component Analysis : A Preliminary Study", Proc.
+- **J. Si** and S. Kim, "Golf Swing Trajectories Comparison Based on Principal Component Analysis : A Preliminary Study", Proc.
 Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 19-21 (3 pages)

 - H. Son, M. Kim, **J. Si**, C. Lee and S. Kim, "Pan-tilt Angle Mapping Method using Monocular Camera and Point-to-Point LiDAR Sensor", Proc.
 Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 22-23 (2 pages)

 - **J. Si**, C. Lee, S. Kim, "Development of a Train Reservation Application Voice Guide System Using RGB Camera", Proc.
 Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 29-31 (3 pages)

-- **J. Si**, S. Kim, "Traffic Accident Detection in First-Person Videos Based on Depth and Background Motion Estimation", Journal of Korean Institute of Information Technology(JKIIT), 19(3), 2021.3, 25-34 (10 pages)
+- **J. Si** and S. Kim, "Traffic Accident Detection in First-Person Videos Based on Depth and Background Motion Estimation", Journal of Korean Institute of Information Technology(JKIIT), 19(3), 2021.3, 25-34 (10 pages)

 - **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), 18(12), 2020.12, 19-28 (10 pages)